erspearson/node-red-contrib-xap-framework/README.md

 # node-red-contrib-xap-framework
-Send and receive xAP home automation messages from Node-RED
+Send and receive xAP home automation messages with Node-RED and xap-framework.